Ahri Build Guide by TheCatOfCheshire

 The core item

-It replace the Luden's Echo in that build because of the synergy with the Glacial Augment rune.
+It replace the Luden's Tempest in that build because of the synergy with the Glacial Augment rune.
 The best item with Twin Shadows in this build.

 The vision that slows